-In those three consecutive seasons, the Tech pitching staff has posted an ERA no higher than 4.57, which hasn’t happened since an 18-season streak that ended in 1980.
-The last time a Tech squad posted back-to-back seasons with an ERA of 4.20 or lower was the 1976-1977 teams, something the 2012-2013 teams just did.
+In those three years, the Tech pitching staff registered three straight seasons with an ERA lower than the previous year and posted an ERA no higher than 4.57, which hadn’t happened since an 18-season streak that ended in 1980.
+The last time a Tech squad posted back-to-back seasons with an ERA of 4.20 or lower was the 1976 and 1977 teams, something the 2012 and 2013 teams accomplished.

-In his first season, Mason inherited a staff that registered an ERA of 4.76 the year before, but lost the entire weekend starting rotation and four pitchers total to the MLB draft that combined for 316 innings (58% of the team's total in 2010), 323 strikeouts (61%), 25 wins, six saves and a 3.95 ERA.
+In his first season at Tech, Mason inherited a staff that registered an ERA of 4.76 the year before, but lost the entire weekend starting rotation and four pitchers total to the MLB draft that combined for 316 innings (58% of the team's total in 2010), 323 strikeouts (61%), 25 wins, six saves and a 3.95 ERA.

 All he did was guide the 2011 Hokies' staff to posting a 4.57 ERA and allowing just 23 home runs.
 Since 1995, when the team had a 4.10 ERA, only one squad (2003, 4.50 ERA) posted an ERA better than the 2011 staff.
 Also, the home runs were the fewest allowed by a staff since 1977 (17) and only the 1979 team (25) surrendered fewer than 32 in the 34-year span since ’77.